facebook/react/docs/_posts/2015-08-11-relay-technical-preview.md

 Declarative data-fetching means that Relay applications specify *what* data they need, not *how* to fetch that data.
 Just as React uses a description of the desired UI to manage view updates, Relay uses a data description in the form of GraphQL queries.
 Given these descriptions, Relay coalesces queries into batches for efficiency, manages error-prone asynchronous logic, caches data for performance, and automatically updates views as data changes.

 Relay is also component-oriented, extending the notion of a React component to include a description of what data is necessary to render it.
-This colocation allows developers to reason locally about their application and eliminates bugs such under- or over-fetching data.
+This colocation allows developers to reason locally about their application and eliminates bugs such as under- or over-fetching data.

 Relay is in use at Facebook in production apps, and we're using it more and more because *Relay lets developers focus on their products and move fast*.
 It's working for us and we'd like to share it with the community.